jmt-transloc/ondemand-python/README.md

 Pytest will run tests headlessly unless "headed" is inserted into the BROWSER variable or passed as a command line argument.

-From your terminal inside of the `/python/tests/automation/` root, input the following:
+From your terminal inside of the project root, input the following:

 ```
 pytest